I Want to Apply for a UK Visa. Do I Need to Hire an Immigration Solicitor in Kingston Upon Thames?

 - Achieved a pass in the Life in the UK test

 After you have spent one year living in the UK under Indefinite Leave to Remain, you will be eligible for British citizenship.
 As a British citizen, you can apply for a British passport and enjoy the full benefits of British citizen.

 There are many immigration solicitors operating in the London area.
 Some immigration law firms deal in only a few areas of immigration law, whereas others offer a wider range of services.

 Our Kingston Upon Thames immigration lawyers offer assistance in all areas of immigration law, including UK work visas.

-There are two forms of UK work visas: Tier 2 and Tier 5.
-Tier 2 visas are for long-term work, whereas the Tier 5 Temporary Worker Visa is for those entering into short-term employment in the UK.
+There are two forms of UK work visas: Skilled Worker Visas and Temporary Worker Visas.
+Skilled Worker visas are for long-term work, whereas the Temporary Worker Visa is for those entering into short-term employment in the UK.